 Being mentally healthy means that you have positive outlets for handling your feelings and emotions.
 It also means fulfillment in life, work, and relationships.

 It is important to keep in mind that being mentally healthy does not mean that you won’t experience ups and downs.
 People with strong behavioral health still feel anxious and depressed.
 The difference is that they don’t allow their feelings to define them.
 Through a healthy detachment from their feelings, they are able to accept reality as it is.

 Extracurricular activities help foster community and self-awareness, giving teens a healthy means of defining their budding identities in positive and proactive ways.

 If you are the parent of an adolescent boy who has gotten too far off the tracks, Family First Adolescent Services can help.
 Sometimes enlisting the help of trained professionals is the only way to course correct.
 We specialize in treating mental health issues such as depression and anxiety, as well as substance abuse disorders related to the use of drugs and alcohol.

 We understand how important education is to the development of young minds.
 Our programs place the utmost importance on teaching adolescent males how to live a healthy life while taking care of business.
 School is priority here.
 We also understand the importance of family dynamics.
 Our Family Programming focuses on healing the entire family from within.
 We’re passionate about changing lives.

 See what some of our past clients have said about Family First Adolescent Services.

 Family First Adolescent Services is one of the premier adolescent mental health facilities in the United States.
-Located in Palm Beach Gardens, FL, our specialized teen residential treatment programs focus on treating mental health issues and substance abuse disorders in adolescent boys.
+Located in Palm Beach Gardens, FL, our specialized residential treatment program for troubled teens focuses on treating mental health issues and substance abuse disorders in adolescent boys.